MarkWilcock/Generative-AI-Course/20 Use LLMs Effectively.md

 ### Task 2
 Continue the conversation and provide a follow up prompt, with more specific details and/or a clarification or extension of your original question.
 Consider:
 * does this improve the LLM's response?
 * how much does this feel like a natural conversation?
-You  can continue to add further follow up prompts based on the latest response in an iterative manner
+You  can continue to add further follow up prompts based on the latest response in an iterative manner.

 ### Task 3
 Try various styles of conversation and tasks.
 For example, ask the LLM to brainstorm, plan, explain, summarise and critique, and suggest solutions to problems.
 Here are some suggestions to get you started but please use your own ideas.